 - Honeymoon rates

 There are some lenders offering honeymoon rates while in the early months of the mortgages.
-Interest rates presented can be a lot lower than the existing variable interest rate, which is only applicable for a limited time, the duration most of the time is between six and twelve months.
+Interest rates presented can be a lot lower than the existing variable interest rate, which is only applicable for a limited time.
+Most of the time, the duration is between six and twelve months.

 Once the introductory period is over, the standard current rate will be used.